In this Excel tutorial, you will learn how to insert chart with combo box.

 In B17 write another formula down.
 It is =VLOOKUP(product_name, data_table, cell_link + 1, FALSE).
 Here it is =VLOOKUP(A17;$A$3:$E$12;$B$14+1;FALSE)

 Next drag and drop this formula down.
-This way you created a new table with same data such in table.
+In this way, you create a new helper table that repeats the same data as your original table.

 Creating a combo box chart

-Almost everything is done.
-Next, you will create a chart.
+At this point, most of the work is done.
+Next, you will create the chart.

 Highlight your table with sales data but only A and B column.

 Go to the ribbon and create a column chart.
-This is how it looks like.
+This is how the chart looks.

-Your combo box works.
+Your combo box now works and changes the data in the chart.
 Go there and change a value from drop-down list.
 Your chart will change like mine here.

-Finally, your chart with a combo box is ready.
+Finally, your interactive chart with a combo box is ready to use.